Initial, Refresher or EMS CE Course. Completed entirely online.

 The objectives of this course are to train students in accordance with OSHA's 2012 Hazard Communications Standard (HCS) regarding the classification of chemicals, labeling, and Safety Data Sheets in alignment with the Globally Harmonized System (GHS) of Classification and Labeling of Chemicals.

 This course should be coupled with company specific information as needed.

-This training consists of two courses as described below.
-Each course is fully narrated and built for success with interactions, exercises, and quiz questions along the way.
+This fully narrated course is built for success, and includes interactions, exercises, and quiz questions intended to help prepare students for the module exams.
 Students must answer each quiz question and complete each interaction in order to proceed.
-Questions and interactions are intended to help prepare students for the final exam.

 |Module #||Section #||Title|

 This course has a final exam based upon the content covered in the course.